flamewave/jquery-ui-expandable/readme.txt

         - expandedTitle  - The icon title text (tool tip) when an item is in it's expanded state.
 When null, the default globalization value is used.

-showFx: { effect: 'show', options: {}, duration: 'normal', callback: null }
+showFx: { effect: 'slide', options: { direction: 'up' }, duration: 'normal', callback: null }
     Animation options for expanding/showing expandable items.
+Setting this option to null will disable show animations.
         - effect   - Name of jQuery animation.
         - options  - Options for enhanced animations.
         - duration - Animation duration/speed.
         - callback - A function to call once the animation is complete.

-hideFx: { effect: 'hide', options: {}, duration: 'normal', callback: null }
+hideFx: { effect: 'slide', options: { direction: 'up' }, duration: 'normal', callback: null }
     Animation options for collapsing/hiding expandable items.
+Setting this option to null will disable hide animations.
         - effect   - Name of jQuery animation.
         - options  - Options for enhanced animations.
         - duration - Animation duration/speed.
         - callback - A function to call once the animation is complete.

-ajax: { enabled: false, attr: 'rel', cache: true, options: null, failedLoad: null }
+ajax: { enabled: false, attr: 'rel', cache: true, options: null }
     AJAX options for loading the content of an item from an AJAX request when it is expanded.
+Settomg this option to null will disable AJAX loading.
         - enabled    - Indicates if AJAX loading is enabled.
         - attr       - HTML attribute on the title element that contains the URL to load the content from.
         - cache      - Indicates if content is cached so that it is only loaded once instead of every time the item is expanded.
         - options    - Options to pass to the jQuery AJAX method.
 Default options used are: { dataType: 'html' }
-        - failedLoad - Event that is raised when any item's content failed to load.
-                       Signature: void function(instance, titleHtmlElement, contentHtmlElement)

 ------
 Events
 ------
+All events follow the standard jQuery UI widget event signature: void function(event, ui) In most cases, the "event" parameter will be null.
+The "ui" parameter is an object with the following properties:
+    - head    - The HTML DOM element that is the header of the item.
+Null if the event is not associated with a specific expandable item.
+    - content - The HTML DOM element that is the content of the item.
+Null if the event is not associated with a specific expandable item.

 create
     Raised when the widget is created.
 Inherited from the jQuery widget object.

 expanded
     Raised when any item is expanded.
-    Signature: void function(instance, titleHtmlElement, contentHtmlElement)

 collapsed
     Raised when any item is collapsed.
-    Signature: void function(instance, titleHtmlElement, contentHtmlElement)

 contentSet
     Raised when any item's content has been set.

-    Signature: void function(instance, titleHtmlElement, contentHtmlElement)
+failedLoad
+    Raised when any item's content failed to load.
+Only used when AJAX loading is enabled.

 expandAll
     Raised when all items are expanded (i.e. "expand()" is called with no parameters).
-    Signature: void function(instance)
+This event is not associated with any specific item, so the "head" and "content" properties of the "ui" parameter will be null.

 collapseAll
     Raised when all items are collapsed (i.e. "collapse()" is called with no parameters).
-    Signature: void function(instance)
+This event is not associated with any specific item, so the "head" and "content" properties of the "ui" parameter will be null.

 toggleAll
     Raised when all items are toggled (i.e. "toggle()" is called with no parameters).
-    Signature: void function(instance)
+This event is not associated with any specific item, so the "head" and "content" properties of the "ui" parameter will be null.

 -------
 Methods
 -------
-expandable('collapse', [items])
+expandable('collapse'[, items, noFx, reload])
     Collapses the specified items.
 The "items" parameter can be one of the following values:
-     - null or undefined (parameter is omitted) - collapses all of the items.
+     - null or undefined - Collapses all of the items.
+     - function          - A function that returns one of the below values to specify the items to collapse.
+Can not return null or undefined or an error will be thrown.
-     - jQuery object - collapses the items with the specified title HTML elements represented by the jQuery object.
+     - jQuery object     - Collapses the items with the specified title HTML elements represented by the jQuery object.
-     - "first" or "last" - collapses the first or last item.
+     - "first" or "last" - Collapses the first or last item.
-     - number - collapses the item with the specified (zero based) index.
+     - number            - Collapses the item with the specified (zero based) index.
      - array             - Array items can be either number or string values.
          - Number values correspond to the (zero based) indexes to collapse.
          - String values correspond with the HTML ID attribute value of the title of the items to collapse.
+    If the "noFx" parameter is "true", then animations will be disabled when collapsing the items (only for this call).
+    If the "reload" parameter is "true" and AJAX loading is enabled, then the item's content will be reloaded via AJAX.

 expandable('count')
     Returns the number of items in the expandable widget.